 The College also offers several pre-doctoral and post-doctoral training programs for learners headed toward professional practice in industry settings or research-intensive roles in academia or private research firms.

 - Pre-doctoral Research and Teaching Assistantships

-Students enrolled in our PhD and MPH programs are eligible to apply for a limited number of reasearch and teaching assistantships to augment their formal training.
+Students enrolled in our PhD and MPH programs are eligible to apply for a limited number of research and teaching assistantships to augment their formal training.

 - Health Economics & Outcomes Research Fellowships

 In partnership with several of the world's largest pharmaceutical companies, the College offers 2-year fellowships to prepare pharmacists and other health professionals for careers in health economics and outcomes research.
 Only a handful of slots are open each year for this highly competitive global fellowship program.